quantumcharleshill/quantumcharleshill.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in quantum computing and quantum information currently a senior lecturer at the University of Melbourne.
+I am a researcher in quantum computing and quantum information currently a senior lecturer in quantum computing at the University of Melbourne in a joint position between the Physics and Mathematics and Statistics departments.

+I teach the masters courses "Introduction to Quantum Computing" (MULT90063), and jointly "Quantum Software Fundamentals" (COMP90084), as well as the second year course "Elements of Quantum Computing" (MULT20016).